slattman/SassBuild/README.md

 Step 4)
 Setup automation:

-1) Right click on the project which contains the scss files you wish to auto compile. i.e. Stores.
-Select Builders from the context menu.
+1) Right click on the project which contains the scss files you wish to auto compile. i.e. Stores and click on properties.

-2) Click New… and choose Ant Builder.
+2) Select Builders from the menu and click "New…", choose Ant Builder.

 3) In the Name field type the name you wish to call the builder. i.e. SassBuild.